Pro Vault Maintenance

 manual steps:

-Find your token id of interest and call transferFrom(address from, address to, uint256 tokenId)
+Find your token id of interest and call transferFrom(address from, address to, uint256 tokenId) on the PrivateVaultNFT contract.

 - The

-of tokenId and also the acct you are calling from - The
+fromis currentownerof tokenId and also the acct you are calling from - The

-is your desired recipient of vault control - The
+tois your desired recipient of vault control - The

-is the tokenId you found.
+tokenIdis the tokenId you found.
 It is also thekeccak256(vaultAddress)

-Arrakis PrivateVaultNFT contract is deployed to address 0x44A801e7E2E073bd8bcE4bCCf653239Fa156B762
+Arrakis PrivateVaultNFT contract is deployed to address 0x44A801e7E2E073bd8bcE4bCCf653239Fa156B762 on all networks.
+See mainnet contract onchain: here

 whitelistModules

-argument and valid module initialization payloads in the datas argument.
+with valid module beacon addresses in the beacons argument and valid module initialization payloads in the datas argument.

 Because these may not be simple calls to construct correctly, we recommend reaching out to Arrakis engineers if you want to whitelist new modules.